Ennakelch/nodelist/README.md

 # nodelist
-Nodelist Container is a doubly-linked list where the nodes of the list can be stored to avoid memory allocation on insertion
+Nodelist Container is a doubly-linked list where the nodes of the list can be created and stored to avoid memory allocation on insertion